abhishekmeena96/SMS-Spam-Classification-Using-NLP-and-Machine-Learning/README.md

 # SMS-Spam-Classification-Using-NLP-and-Machine-Learning

-# SMS Spam Classification using NLP and Machine Learning

 ### 1. Data Collection
 - Use a dataset containing SMS messages labeled as "ham" (not spam) or "spam" (unwanted messages).